emilyhorsman/react-from-scratch/Part0.md

             return
         }

-        elm[key] = props[key]
+        // Any other prop can just be set normally. elm[key] = props[key]
     })

-    // Remaining arguments not in method signature. var children = Array.prototype.slice.call(arguments, 2)
+    // Remaining arguments not in method signature are children. var children = Array.prototype.slice.call(arguments, 2)
     children
         .map(function(child) {